 The proposed location is appropriate for a high- rise mixed use project but is inconsistent with the overall vision of the RAC land use of the area.
-Although other vested nearby projects within the RAC were approved at a higher density than this project, the proposed density of 232 dwelling units per acre still significantly exceeds the permitted density permitted by flex units (50 du/ac) and the density permitted within the RAC (90 du/ac).
-In addition, although the applicable Code permits the proposed height of 350 feet/35 stories, it also significantly exceeds the maximum of 20 stories now allowed in the RAC.
+Although other vested nearby projects within the RAC were approved at a higher density than this project, the proposed density of 200 dwelling units per acre still significantly exceeds the density permitted by flex units (50 du/ac) and the density permitted within the RAC (90 du/ac).
+In addition, although the applicable Code permits the proposed height of 300 feet/30 stories, it also significantly exceeds the maximum of 20 stories now allowed in the RAC.

 The applicant is further requesting assignment of residential units from the City's residential unit pool of RAC, Flex and Reserve units.
 This allocation will impact the RAC, Flex and Reserve Units available for other projects until such time the City is able to increase its RAC unit pool via a City and County Comprehensive Plan amendments or the County provides a mechanism for additional residential units.
 The number of units allocated to this project will be determined at the City Commission's discretion.
+The maximum number of Flex or Reserve units that can be assigned to this Project is 73 units.
+The other 221 units necessary to achieve the total of 294 units proposed would need to be allocated from the RAC Unit pool.